10 Myths About Frozen Food You Need to Stop Believing

 Myth: All frozen food is high in sodium

 Many manufacturers are taking a health-conscious cue from consumers and trying to cut the sodium content.
 Scan the label—you might be pleasantly surprised by how little salt there is.
+If you’re looking for no-added-salt options you can find those, too.
 “Unless there is sodium or salt or sodium chloride in the ingredient list, any sodium on the nutrition label is going to be in the food naturally,” says Braddock.
 Don’t miss these 13 foods that are surprisingly high in sodium.

 Myth: You can’t freeze milk and eggs